COVID-19 vaccination is available to children aged 5 and older to give them protection against serious COVID-19 illness.

 The child getting the vaccine will also be asked if they want to get the vaccine at their appointment.

-The vaccinator or your pharmacist will be able to answer questions you might have about the vaccine.
+The vaccinator or your pharmacist can answer questions you might have about the vaccine.

-If your 12 to 15 year old child is an international student in Ireland
+If your child is an international student in Ireland

-Children aged 12 to 15 from outside Ireland who are visiting or studying in Ireland can be vaccinated in Ireland.
+Children from outside Ireland who are visiting or studying in Ireland can be vaccinated in Ireland.

-The child’s parent or guardian will need to give their consent for vaccination.
-If the child has a PPSN, their parent or guardian can register them to get a COVID-19 vaccine and give consent online in advance.
+The child’s parent or legal guardian will need to give their consent for vaccination.
+If it's not possible for a parent or legal guardian to be at the appointment, phone HSELive 1800 700 700 for advice

 If your child does not have a PPSN and you are not living in Ireland

 The child’s school or host family should arrange for the child’s parent or guardian to complete and sign a consent form for vaccination.

 Parents should read HSE information about the vaccines before giving their consent.